-Join Eric Wing for an in-depth discussion in this video Adding in schedules, part of Creating Sprinkler and Fire-Alarm Systems with AutoCAD.
+Join Eric Wing for an in-depth discussion in this video Adding in schedules, part of AutoCAD: Creating Sprinkler and Fire-Alarm Systems.

 - We've done all of the hard work,…so let's let AutoCAD MEP reap the benefits.…I'm talking about using the smart information…to populate a schedule.…Since we've gone through the trouble of tagging everything,…we can now use a default schedule to display the information…in an organized manner.…By selecting a device schedule from our menu,…we will bring it into the drawing.…We will do this by first, selecting the correct schedule.…Then we'll select all of our devices by windowing them…when prompted.…